Jordan Decomposition for Formal G-Connections: Introduction

+Levelt asked for a direct proof of this corollary, noting that this would considerably simplify the proofs of the above theorems.
+Subsequently, several authors provided alternative approaches to these theorems cf. \cite{Wasow, Malgrange, Robba, BV, Praagman, SingerVanDerPut, Kedlaya}.
+One of our main goals is to provide an elementary proof of the fact that every differential operator has an eigenvalue and use it to provide a simple proof of the existence of Jordan decomposition, thus fulfilling Levelt's vision.

+We now provide a brief summary of our approach.
 Let $\cK\{x\}$ denote the non-commutative ring of \emph{differential polynomials}.
 As an abelian group $\cK\{x\}=\cK[x]$ but multiplication is modified by the rule $xa=ax+da$ for all $a\in \cK$.
-In \S \ref{s:factorisation}, we prove a version of Hensel's lemma for differential polynomials.
-We then use this to prove that every differential polynomial with coefficients in $\cO:=\bC[\![t]\!]$ has a linear factorisation over $\cO$\footnote{Note that this is stronger than what we have in the linear setting; see Remark \ref{r:factorisation}.}.
-By making use of the Newton polygon of a differential polynomial, we conclude a key result in our approach:
+Using a version of Hensel's lemma and Newton polygons, we prove:

-\begin{thm} Every differential polynomial in $\cK\{x\}$ has a linear factorisation over some finite extension. \end{thm}
+\begin{thm} Every non-constant differential polynomial in $\cK\{x\}$ has a linear factorisation over a finite extension of $\cK$. \end{thm}

-We note that the above theorem appears in the literature as a corollary of Theorem \ref{t:main}.
-In our approach, however, we prove it directly.

-In \S \ref{s:proofs}, we use Theorem \ref{t:factorisation} to prove our main results.
-As we shall see, Corollary \ref{c:main} and Theorem \ref{t:semisimple} follow more or less immediately.
-Using these results, we obtain a generalised eigenspace decomposition for differential operators.
-This shows that every differential operator has a representation $d+X$ where $X$ is a block-upper triangular matrix and each block has a unique (up to similarity) eigenvalue.
+The above result is established in \S \ref{s:factorisation}.
+Note that Malgrange \cite{Malgrange} and Robba \cite{Robba} also use Newton polygons and differential Hensel's lemma in their treatment of the Hukuhara-Levelt-Turrittin Theorem; however, our formulation and proof of Jordan decomposition is different from theirs; for instance, we do not use the cyclic vector lemma.\footnote{For the advantages and disadvantages of the cyclic vector lemma, cf. \cite[\S 5.7]{Kedlaya}.}